 How to Create a Brand Advocate Army

-75 percent of consumers do not even consider advertisements as true.
-But, 90 percent believe brand recommendations from friends and 70 percent trust consumer opinions.
+According to a HubSpot study, 75% of consumers do not even consider advertisements as true.
+But, 90%believe brand recommendations from friends and 70% trust consumer opinions.

 Marketers are turning to brand ambassadors, influencers, and just simply motivated customers to help them meet their marketing goals – building brand awareness, acquiring new customers and keeping those retention numbers at a healthy level.

 How can you create more of these highly satisfied customers who post pictures of your product on Instagram and take the time to write a review on your business’s Facebook page?
-More importantly, what can you do to encourage them to advocate for your brand?
+More importantly, what can you do to encourage your customers to advocate for your business?

 Incentives work.
 They are particularly useful when first building your brand advocate army.
 Less people are going to follow your Twitter page, post a review or in some other way identify themselves with your brand online if other people aren’t doing it.
 This is true regardless of the quality and value of your product or service.